johnpeart/johnpeart.github.io/_posts/2016-04-17-eurovision-song-contest-2016-first-listens.md

     A terribly unexciting duet.
 I'd have expected a track this dull in the early 2000's.
 The rap came from nowhere and fails to impress.

 - country: "Malta"
-  emoji: ""
   song: "Walk On Water"
   artist: "Ira Losco"
   semifinal: 1
-  final: false
+  final: true
   commentary: |
     If you ever bought an Ibiza remix CD when they were a thing, you know what this is like.
 Good vocals, rhythm and pacing.
 Solid track.

 - country: "Latvia"
-  emoji: ""
   song: "Heartbeat"
   artist: "Justs"
   semifinal: 2
-  final: false
+  final: true
   commentary: |
     This sounds like the musical love child of Bastille and Boy George.
 It's all pretty psychedelic; in a good way.

 - country: "Poland"
-  emoji: ""
   song: "Color Of Your Life"
   artist: "Michał Szpak"
   semifinal: 2
-  final: false
+  final: true
   commentary: |
     I'm not sure what metaphor Michał is going for, but regardless, this is a pretty dull.
 I suspect this will be knocked out in the semi-final.

 - country: "Switzerland"
-  emoji: ""
   song: "The Last Of Our Kind"
   artist: "Rykka"
   semifinal: 2